davidly/osc/README.md

         input         The WAV file to view
-        -i            Creates PNGs in osc_images\osc-N for each frame shown -I            Like -i, but first deletes PNG files in osc_images -o:n          Offset; start at n seconds into the WAV file -p:n          The period, where n is A through G above middle C Default period is .002273 seconds, the wavelength of A above middle C -r            Ignore prior window position stored in the registry -t            Append debugging traces to osc.txt
+        -i            Creates PNGs in osc_images\osc-N for each frame shown -I            Like -i, but first deletes PNG files in the osc_images\ folder -o:n          Offset; start at n seconds into the WAV file -p:n          The period, where n is A through G above middle C Default period is A: 0.002273 seconds, the wavelength of A above middle C -r            Ignore prior window position stored in the registry -t            Append debugging traces to osc.txt
         -T            Like -t, but first delete osc.txt